 A padam is a musical composition that is romantic, even erotic in nature.
-The words of the padam is like a banter between lovers.
+The words of the padam are like banter between lovers.
 Whether it’s the hurt or pathos from a lover’s departure or jealousy over infidelity (imagined or real) the lyrics invoke a gamut of emotions from the listeners.
 From a classical musician’s point of view, learning and singing a padam becomes an important part of the training.
 It imparts a better understanding of the rhythm and the melody.

 This padam in Mukhari continues to be one of my top three favourites of the genre.
-Every note is touched upon with a reverence and the gamaka allures and overwhelms the senses often rendering one bereft of words.
+Every note is touched upon with reverence and the gamaka allures and overwhelms the senses often rendering one bereft of words.
 As Victor Hugo says, “music expresses that which cannot be put into words and that which cannot remain silent” and this padam rendition does precisely that.